Libera-Chat/gamja/README.md

 gamja settings can be overridden using URL query parameters:

 - `server`: path or URL to the WebSocket server
+- `nick`: nickname
-- `channels`: comma-separated list of channels to join
+- `channels`: comma-separated list of channels to join (`#` needs to be escaped)

+Alternatively, the channels can be set with the URL fragment (ie, by just appending the channel name to the gamja URL).

 ## Configuration file